 Percent-of-flow reductions that would result in a 15% decrease in the amount of total inundated wetlands adjacent to Horse Creek were assessed for flows at and above 1st percentile, 2nd percentile, and so on, up to 99th percentile.
 When plotted against flow percentiles, the percent-of-flow reductions exhibited three general sensitivity patterns (Figure 6-4).
 For low flow percentiles, percent-of flow reduction changes were relatively flat with no appreciable gradient.
-For mid to high flow percentile, the percent-of-flow reductions exhibited greater sensitivity, with sensitivity increasing with flows.
+For mid to high flow percentile, the percent-of-flow reductions exhibited three sensitivity.

-We numerically approximated changes in sensitivity, i.e., the slope of the flow percentiles and percent-of-flow reduction curve, by fitting three straight lines to the data (Figure 6.4) and finding a maximum combined coefficient of determination (R2) for the three lines.
-The maximum combined R2 was obtained at 57th and 72nd flow percentiles as shown in Table 6-2.
+We numerically approximated changes in sensitivity, i.e., the slope of the flow percentiles and percent-of-flow reduction curve, by fitting four straight lines to the data (Figure 6.4) and finding a maximum combined coefficient of determination (R2) for the four lines.
+The maximum combined R2 was obtained at 57th, 72nd and 93rd flow percentiles.
 It should be noted that the combined R2 does not have a true statistical meaning-we simply used it as a quantitative indicator of best fit to divide the sensitivity curve into three parts based on slope changes.
 For flows between the 1st to 57th percentile, the 15% decrease in the total inundated wetlands exhibited minimal sensitivity to flow reductions.
 This lack of sensitivity to flow reductions for the lower flow percentiles suggests that overbank flooding does not occur until the flow is above the 57th percentile, which is approximately 78 cfs.
 This 78 cfs flow was, therefore, used to define the threshold between the medium-flow, Block 2, and the higher flow, Block 3.

-In addition and to ensure protection of relatively infrequent higher flow pulses that are important for physical and ecological processes in the creek, Block 3 was split into two sub-blocks at the 72nd flow percentile (approximately 172 cfs), based on the sensitivity of total inundated wetland area to river flow reductions.
+In addition and to ensure protection of relatively infrequent higher flow pulses that are important for physical and ecological processes in the creek, Block 3 was split into three sub-blocks at the 72nd flow percentile (approximately 172 cfs) and at the 93rd flow percentile (approximately 644 cfs) based on the sensitivity of total inundated wetland area to river flow reductions.

-For flows between 78 and 172 cfs, percent-of-flow reductions between 14.3% and 13.5% would result in 15% or less reduction in the total inundated wetland area in Horse Creek

-(Table 6-3).
-For flows above 172 cfs, percent-of-flow reductions between 13.4% and 6.7% would result in 15% or less reduction in the inundated wetland area (Table 6-4).
-Based on average allowable flow reductions for preventing significant harm to floodplain wetlands (see Tables 6-3 and 6-4), 86% of the baseline flow for flows between 78 and 172 cfs and 89% of the baseline flows for flows greater than 172 cfs at the USGS Horse Creek at SR 72 near Arcadia, FL (No. 02297310) gage are recommended (Table 6-4).
+For flows between 78 and 172 cfs, percent-of-flow reductions between 14.3% and 13.5% would result in 15% or less reduction in the total inundated wetland area in Horse Creek (Table 6-2).
+For flows between 172 cfs and 644 cfs, percent-of-flow reductions between 13.3% and 8.8% would result in 15% or less reduction in the total inundated wetlands (Table 6-3).
+For flows above 644 cfs, percent-of-flow reductions between 8.5% and 6.2% would result in 15% or less reduction in the total inundated wetlands (Table 6-3).
+For flows above 644 cfs, percent-of-flow reductions between 8.5% and 6.2% would result in 15% or less reduction in the total inundated wetlands (Table 6-4).
+Based on average allowable flow reductions for preventing significant harm to floodplain wetlands (see Tables 6-2, 6-3 and 6-4), 86% of the baseline flow for flows between 78 and 172 cfs, 88% of the baseline flow for flows between 172 and 644 cfs and 92% of the baseline flows for flows greater than 644 cfs at the USGS Horse Creek at SR 72 near Arcadia, FL (No. 02297310) gage are recommended